strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 ### Strimzi operators: Apache Kafka and Mirror Maker

 Deploying an Apache Kafka cluster on Kubernetes using Strimzi is pretty easy.
-For this example, we are going to use `minukube` and just following the corresponding [quickstart](https://strimzi.io/quickstarts/) for deploying the Strimzi operators and provisioning the Apache Kafka cluster.
+For this example, we are going to use `minukube` and just follow the corresponding [quickstart](https://strimzi.io/quickstarts/) for deploying the Strimzi operators and provisioning the Apache Kafka cluster.

 After the operators and cluster are provisioned, in the `kafka` namespace, let's assume that the topic which has to be mirrored is named `testeh` and it's described through the following `KafkaTopic` resource, saved in a `kafka-topic.yaml` file.